INSECT TREE CARE SERVICES

 Walnut Twig Beetle

-Thousand cankers disease is a recently identified illness that was first discovered in Boulder, Colorado, in 2008.
-It primarily affects black walnut trees and is caused by a fungus that is transmitted by the walnut twig beetle.
-Over the past decade, thousand cankers disease has led to the widespread death of walnut trees in numerous western states.
+Thousand cankers disease is a devastating tree illness first identified in Boulder, Colorado, in 2008.
+It primarily affects black walnut trees and is caused by a fungus transmitted by the walnut twig beetle.
+Over the past decade, this disease has contributed to widespread walnut tree mortality across several western states.

 Thousand Cankers Disease Treatment